An Extract from THE EXCELLENT INVESTMENT ADVISOR by NICK MURRAY

 8) I love volatility.
-Volatility can't hurt me, because I am immune to panic.
-And it can help me in the couple of ways.
+Volatility can’t hurt me, because I am immune to panic.
+And it can help me in a couple of ways.
 First, in an efficient market, higher volatility means (and is the price of) higher returns.
-Second, higher volatility when I' m dollar cost averaging means even higher returns.
+Second, higher volatility when I’ m dollar-cost averaging means even higher returns.
 Higher returns are good.
 Trust me on this.

 9) I’m not afraid of being in the next 25% downtick.
 I am afraid of missing the next 100% uptick.
 And I have noticed that I have no ability whatever to time the markets.
 Still, I have found a way to machine the risk of missing the next 100% uptick down to zero.
 It’s called staying fully invested all the bloody time.
 Works for me.